 Author forms.
 Before we make a decision about whether to accept your manuscript for publication, we will need all authors to complete the following forms:

 Contact information.
-Include a title page that includes each author's name with highest academic degree and institutional affiliation, as well as contact information for the author responsible for correspondence about the manuscript.
+Include a title page that includes each author's name with the highest academic degree and institutional affiliation, as well as contact information for the author responsible for correspondence about the manuscript.

 Credentials.
 Include brief statements of the authors' current professional responsibilities, just a sentence or two for each author.

-Each manuscript goes through an in-house review, during which the editors evaluate its suitability for FPM.
+Each manuscript goes through multiples, starting with an in-house review, during which the editors evaluate its suitability for FPM.
 Manuscripts that pass this review are then sent out for peer review.
 We may reject a manuscript or ask the authors to revise it after either review stage, but we can formally accept manuscripts for publication only after they have made it through both stages.
 If no revisions are required, the process from submission to acceptance or rejection typically takes five to seven weeks.

 If your organization is interested in sponsoring an editorial supplement, see FPM's Editorial Supplement Guidelines.